LucidtechAI/cradl-docs/docs/overview/index.md

 ## Who is Cradl for?

-Cradl is built for developers, and is used by developers e.g. in _financial institutions_, _public sector_, large newspapers and in ERP software companies.
-If your company:
+Cradl is built for developers and works best if:

-* process high volumes of semi-structured documents like invoices, receipts, forms, etc.
+* You are processing high volumes of semi-structured documents like invoices, receipts, forms, etc.
-* require high-accuracy data capture
+* You require high-accuracy data capture

-then Cradl is for you.

 :::tip Need inspiration?
 Check out some of our [use cases](/use-cases)!